JefferyLiu6/RiskOS/docs/00-business-context.md

    the question is what it does when the world changes.
 3. **A validation with no findings is not credible.** This one carries a findings register, populated at discovery.
-4. **Approval with conditions, not a pretence of no limitations.** Every approval names its conditions and its review date.
+4. **Clearance with conditions, not a pretence of no limitations.** Inventory clearance fields name conditions and a review date.
+They mean developer clearance for this educational project — not an independent model-risk committee approval.

 ### Scope statement

 > The underlying portfolio is U.S. residential mortgage data, because comparable
 > public Canadian loan-level default and loss data is not available.
-The project
+> Canadian-specific products (for example CMHC-insured mortgages and HELOCs) are
-> applies IFRS 9 concepts and OSFI Guideline E-23 as a methodological and
+> out of scope.
+The project applies IFRS 9-style ECL measurement and common
-> governance framework relevant to Canadian financial institutions.
-It does not
+> model-risk practices (inventory, findings, monitoring thresholds; themes also
-> represent a regulatory implementation, does not reproduce any institution's ECL
+> discussed in OSFI Guideline E-23).
+It is not a regulatory implementation, does
-> system, and makes no claim of OSFI compliance.
+> not reproduce any institution's ECL system, and makes no claim of OSFI
+> compliance.
+Inventory "approval" fields mean illustrative developer clearance
+> by the project author, not an MRC decision.

 ---